Adolfo Aristeguieta Gramcko: Professional work

-He designed and directed the "Camping as a Scout" programme, an activity conducted by Scouts for participants who are boys with very low income, or from marginal areas, or (so-called) 'of the street'.
+He designed and directed the "Camping as a Scout" programme, an activity conducted by Scouts for participants who are boys with very low income, or from marginal areas, or (so-called) "from the streets".

-He joined the Venezuelan Society for the History of Medicine.

 He was a diplomat of Venezuela.
 President Luis Herrera Campins appointed him Venezuela's ambassador to Germany.

-Besides Spanish, he mastered English, French, German and other languages.
+Besides Spanish, he mastered other languages, such as English, French, and German.
 He collaborated with publications in The Homeopathic Gaceta de Caracas and joined the Board of Directors of the Venezuelan Congress of Homeopathic Medicine.

 Role in Scouting

-When he was a child, Aristeguieta participated as a Boy Scout at La Salle Scout Group in Caracas, and in January 1963, in the Scout Camp School Paramacay, while he was the director of a Preliminary course for leaders of Clan.
-At that time he held the position of National Commissioner for Training.
-He was Executive Secretary of the Interamerican Scout Council when its headquarters were in San José, Costa Rica.

 Scout Association of Venezuela

 After the first Conference of Scouting in 1946, Venezuela became further engaged with World Scouting and the training scheme aimed at Gilwell Park.
 For several years, Venezuelan leaders took their courses abroad, usually Wood Badge courses, including Adolfo Aristeguieta Gramcko, who extended his Wood Badge in Catalina de Güines, Cuba.

 In 1951, he created the National Training Scout Bureau, led by Franz L. Huigen, attached to the National Scout Office.
 In December 1955 the staff participated in the course of the first Wood Badge issued in Venezuela at the ranch "La Guadeloupe, in Ocumare del Tuy, Miranda State.

 In March 1956 he worked at the Wood Badge Course for Commissioners.
 In 1957, he served as Head of Field for the first Wood Badge course for leaders of Cub Scouts Branch at Hacienda el Encantado.